Overview

 4. Re-structuring of Sub-account Section

-The bulk assets transfer function allows the user to transfer multiple assets from one account to another at once, so this may save the user from tedious asset transfer works.
+The bulk asset transfer function enables users to transfer multiple assets from one account to another simultaneously, saving them from the tedious task of transferring assets individually.

 1. Side Navigation